One-way copying of Outlook Files

 Copying PST files while Outlook is running

 On Windows XP or later, Syncovery can use Volume Shadowing to copy locked files.
 Make sure that the software is running on the same machine where Outlook is storing its files.
-Volume shadowing does not work over the network.
+Volume shadowing does not work when the source path is a network path.